What is IUI

 The London Women’s Clinic has been treating single women and lesbian couples for over a decade and has the largest donor insemination programme in the UK.
 In conjunction with our partners, the London Sperm Bank, donor sperm can be purchased via their online catalogue and with no wait for treatment.

 Sperm donors are screened for sexually transmittable agents (including HIV) and genetically inherited diseases.
-Sperm samples are frozen and quarantined for a minimum of six months, at which point the test for HIV is repeated prior to use.
+Sperm samples are frozen and quarantined for a minimum of six months, at which point the test for HIV is repeated before use.

 Counselling and Legal Advice